Intel Rapid Storage Technology

 Intel Rapid Storage Technology (RST) is a driver SATA AHCI and a firmware-based RAID solution built into a wide range of Intel chipsets.

-Currently also is installed as a driver for Intel Optane temporary storage units.
+Currently, it is also installed as a driver for Intel Optane temporary storage units.

-It contains two operation modes that do not follow the SATA standard, it follows two Intel specific modes.
+It contains two operation modes that follow two Intel specific modes rather than the SATA standard.

 The name modes and the application that contains them have been renamed since the first version.

 Until 2010 it contains AHCI and Matrix RAID modes.
 The first mode is the Intel driver SATA normal and the latter mode is a fake RAID.

 Up to version 4 it is included on Intel Application Accelerator RAID Edition, between versions 5 and 8.9 it is included on Intel Matrix Storage Manager (IMSM), since version 9 it is included on Intel Rapid Storage Technology (IRST) preferring the driver modes to be named RST AHCI and RST AHCI RAID instead of Matrix RAID.
 The latter is also known as RST RAID mode, since it is the mode that Intel recommends to use, even if you are not working with a RAID configuration.

 The purpose of the program, after installing the drivers, is to configure the operation in this mode.

 Both modes work with SATA drives.
 The boot mode choice, with one mode or the other, is chosen in modern BIOS/UEFI after driver installation.
 Once one or the other driver is installed, it is not possible for the Windows operating system to boot again with the BIOS/UEFI set to RAID/IDE, producing BSOD in case of trying.